petenorth/camel-aggregator/README.md

 	karaf@root> fabric:create --new-user admin --new-user-password admin --zookeeper-password admin --wait-for-provisioning

+then create a master slave broker cluster with 3 brokers (the <PATH TO SHARED FILESYSTEM> can a be local directory for the purposes of testing)

+mq-create --create-container broker --replicas 3 --group masterslave --data <PATH TO SHARED FILESYSTEM> hq-broker

 then create two fabric child container

 	karaf@root> fabric:container-create-child root child 2